alindeman/upgradingtorails4/text/02_upgrading.markdown

 @@@

 <!-- TODO: Remove after release -->
-Additionally because Rails 4 has not yet been released, it currently depends on other gems that themselves have not yet been released.

-For this reason, it is necessary to add these lines to `Gemfile` outside of any groups:
+Additionally, Rails 4 depends on other gems that themselves have not yet been released.
+For this reason, it is necessary to add these lines to `Gemfile`:

 @@@ ruby
 # Gemfile